exercism/DEPRECATED.help.exercism.io/app/pages/topics/getting-help.md

 There has been some talk of having some Google Hangouts for folks to get together and talk about their code.
 Look for this in the near future!

-### StackOverflow

-Ask your question and tag it with [`exercism`](http://stackoverflow.com/questions/tagged/exercism) and, if relevant, the language that you're stuck in.

 ### GitHub Issues

 Of course, if all else fails, feel free to [log an issue](https://github.com/exercism/exercism.io/issues/new) through GitHub and someone will follow up on it.